codyde/kubecon-minilab-contour/README.md

 export externalfqdn=$(curl -s http://169.254.169.254/latest/meta-data/public-hostname)
 ```

 **Note:** - You can also see this information by running the following command.
+You will need the external FQDN to use with the web browser on the workstation to view the page that's updated.

 ```bash
 lab-info